ORMAPtools/MapProduction/README.md

 ### Issues
 Find a bug or want to request a new feature?
 Please let us know by submitting an [issue](https://github.com/ORMAPtools/MapProduction/issues).

+Having problems with the toolbar?
+Check out the issue tracker to see if your [problem](https://github.com/ORMAPtools/MapProduction/issues?utf8=%E2%9C%93&q=is%3Aissue) has already been resolved by someone else.

 ### Credit/Contributions
 The ORMAP tools were created by the ORMAP tools developers.
 We encourage anyone to help contribute to the ORMAP tools project.
 Please submit an [issue](https://github.com/ORMAPtools/MapProduction/issues) or fork and create a pull request.